-5.2.2 Alternative methods to estimate Beta
+Alternative methods to estimating Beta

 Young stock markets are more susceptible to thin trades, volatile prices and feedback effects (especially when the market capitalisation of one company constitutes a significant proportion of the entire market's capitalisation).
-Furthermore, since in the local context only Maltacom plc is publicly listed, in practice the betas of the other undertakings with SMP cannot be estimated on the basis of market information and an alternative approach to estimating beta will need to be used.
+Furthermore, since in the local context only GO plc (previously Maltacom plc) is publicly listed, in practice the betas of the other undertakings with SMP cannot be estimated on the basis of market information and an alternative approach to estimating beta will need to be used.